Mchy-DP/Mchy/docs/lang.md

 > On iteration 4
 > Finished loop
 > ```
-While loops will continue to execute the loop body until the condition resolves false.

 ### For
 For loops are also supported.
 They use the following syntax: